Clarence Hamilton Kennedy

 Clarence Hamilton Kennedy (June 25, 1879 – June 6, 1952) was an American entomologist and ichthyologist.
 He described among others Aphyocharax anisitsi, Celaenura gemina, Hypostomus boulengeri, and Ischnura gemina.

 Biography

 Kennedy was born in Rockport, Indiana.
-In 1902, he received his bachelor's degree, and in 1903 he earned a master's degree from Indiana University.
-After graduating, he worked at the United States Bureau of Fisheries in Washington, D.C..
+In 1902, he received his bachelor's degree, and in 1903 he earned a master's degree from Indiana University Bloomington.
+After graduating, he worked at the United States Bureau of Fisheries in Washington, D.C.

 In 1915, Kennedy obtained another master's degree at Stanford University, and in 1919 he completed his Ph.D. dissertation at Cornell University.
 He worked at several American universities, building an academic career and eventually becoming a professor.
 He served on an editorial board publishing monographs on the ecology of South America.
 In 1950, Indiana University awarded him an honorary doctorate.

 Kennedy married in March 1927 and had a son and a daughter.